CivicDataLab/opub-mono/README.md

 - `packages/opub-ui`: a library of reusable React components used in both the web and docs applications.
 - `packages/eslint-config-custom`: `eslint` configurations for the eslint tool, including `eslint-config-next` and `eslint-config-prettier`.
 - `packages/tsconfig`: configuration files for [TypeScript](https://github.com/microsoft/TypeScript/) used throughout the repository.

-To view the Storybook for the component library, please click [here](https://main--64004009fa0a900a3197549c.chromatic.com/).
-The documentation site can be accessed at the following link: [Documentation](https://opub-docs.netlify.app/).

 ### Build